shanimal08/tari-dot-com/_lessons/06_tari_comms_i.md

 ### 2. Noise Protocol Handhake

-Without delay, she begins the noise protocol IX handshake.
-You can read more about the handshake at:[https://noiseprotocol.org/noise.html].
+Without delay, she begins the [noise protocol IX handshake](https://noiseprotocol.org/noise.html#interactive-handshake-patterns-fundamental).

 Once both sides have completed their parts of the handshake, we say that the connection has been "upgraded".
 Connection upgrades are just another way of saying that both sides agree on how to continue communications.
 In this case, both sides have agreed on how to encrypt further data sent between them.

-In additon to this, the handshake has proven to Alice that she is speaking to Bob (or someone with Bob's private key).
+In addition to this, the handshake has proven to Alice that she is speaking to Bob (or someone with Bob's private key).

 ### 3. Multiplexing